Skip to main content

 Instructions (optional)instructionsThe instructions for the agent.
 Will be used as the “system prompt” when this agent is invoked.
 Can be a string or a function that dynamically generates instructions.
 Default: None

 Model (optional)modelThe model implementation to use when invoking the LLM.
-By default, uses the default model configured in openai_provider.DEFAULT_MODEL.
+If not provided, uses agents SDK default model.
+Current default model can be found here.
 Default: None

 Tools (optional)toolsA list of tools that the agent can use.
 Default: []